By Karen D. Friedman | 05.25.20

 What is Escrow in Real Estate?

-So Where Does the Escrow in Real Estate Begin?
+So Where Does Escrow in Real Estate Start?

 It starts with you as a real estate agent getting a buyer and a seller together.
 That can be to either acquire or sell a property depending on who you are representing.
 When everyone is happy and in agreement, both parties will enter into a legal and binding contract called the RPA or Residential Purchase Agreement.